 Young Obla (who would later have 3 younger siblings from his mother) started primary school in Kaduna and by 1973 when he was ready to go to high school; he chose the best secondary school in Idoma Land during the 1970s, St. Francis College Otukpo.
 By the time he left St. Francis College in 1978 with his West African School Certificate Examination (WASC) O’ Level grades, Obla’s skills at school debating competitions had convinced him that he would make a good lawyer.

-In the same year, he proceeded to Federal School of Arts and Science, Sokoto where he got the requisite Higher Secondary Examination (HSC) grades in 1980 and gained admission into the prestigious Faculty of Law in University of Lagos to read his dream course.
+In the same year, he proceeded to Federal School of Arts and Science, Sokoto where he got the requisite Higher School Certificate (HSC) grades in 1980 and gained admission into the prestigious Faculty of Law in University of Lagos to read his dream course.
 At University of Lagos, Obla was tutored by great legal academics like Professor Emeritus Adedokun Adeyemi and Professor Isaac Agbede, Professor Abiola Ojo (of blessed memory), Professor Obilade, Professor A.A.
 Adesanya, Professor, A.A.
 Ajomo etc. who imbibed in their undergraduate students the foundation needed to make a good lawyer.

 Obla’s altruistic qualities came to the fore when he contested and won election into the Student Union in 1981 as Secretary General, becoming the first person of Northern Nigerian extraction ever to do so at the University of Lagos.
 During his studentship at the Faculty of Law, he was awarded the Federal Government Merit award for academic excellence and therefore entitled to the federal Government Scholarship.
 His venture into student unionism did not affect his academic pursuit as he would go on and graduate with a Bachelor of Laws (LL.B) 2nd Class Upper honours degree in 1983.

-Armed with his Law degree, he then proceeded to the Nigerian Law School and was called to the Outer Bar in 1984; the beginning of an illustrious legal career.
+Armed with his Law degree, he then proceeded to the Nigerian Law School, Lagos and was called to the Outer Bar in 1984; the beginning of an illustrious legal career.
 He was then posted to Abuja for his compulsory national service for Nigerian graduates, the National Youth Service Scheme (NYSC), which he completed in 1985 after serving at the Legal Department of the Federal Capital Development Authority (FCDA).

 Obla has always been known to take brave decisions in his life and he took one such decision in 1985 after completing his NYSC programme.
 While his friends and mates were busy trying to gain employment into Government agencies and parastatal, in a move unheard for a 23 year old in the 1980s, Obla set-up his own law firm, Obla & Co, Solicitors in Kano.